plone/plone.app.contenttypes/README.rst

 * File
 * Image
 * Link
-* Event (this will be replaced by plone.app.event in the future)
+* Event (this will be replaced by plone.app.event soon)
 * Collection (this is provided by plone.app.collection)

 The main difference from a users perspective is that these types are extendable through-the-web.
 This means you can go to the control-panel (``.../@@dexterity-types``) and add or remove fields and behaviors for the existing types.

-The aim is to mimick the old default-types as closely as possible, not to change or improve the content-creation experience for editors.
+The aim is to mimick the old default-types as closely as possible, not to change the content-creation experience for editors.

+There is a PLIP to include plone.app.contenttypes in Plone 4.4: https://dev.plone.org/ticket/12344

 Compatability